-Implements the Governor’s budget recommendations for general government including imposition of a new tax on employers to be used for the Connecticut Department of Labor’s expenses.
+Implements the governor's budget recommendations for general government including imposition of a new tax on employers to be used to pay wages and benefits for employees of the Connecticut Department of Labor.

-Implements recommendations made by the Governor's Council on Climate Change, including further incorporating climate change concerns into local regional and state planning documents.
+Implements recommendations from the Governor's Council on Climate Change, including further incorporating climate change concerns into local regional and state planning documents.
 It also changes the current requirement for a Comprehensive Energy Strategy every three years to a Comprehensive Climate and Energy Strategy every four years.

 Implements the Department of Energy and Environmental Protection's revised Comprehensive Energy Strategy.
-Creates a new requirement for the amount of Class 1 renewable power supplied to customers; reduces penalties for non-compliance; narrows the array of clean energy technologies the state will consider as Class 1, including stripping fuel cells and certain biofuel technologies of that status; calls for additional charges on ratepayers to fund clean energy and energy efficiency programs.
+Creates new, aggressive annually increasing Renewable Portfolio Standard (RPS) requirements; reduces penalties for non-compliance with RPS standards; narrows the array of clean energy technologies the state will consider as Class 1, including stripping fuel cells and certain biofuel technologies of that status; calls for additional charges on ratepayers to fund clean energy and energy efficiency programs.